Thoughts on forthcoming Wilfred Owen film, The Burying Party

 View original post 747 more words

-11YO has been studying Macbeth in high school this term, and as there was a production of it at our local Leeds Arts Centre recently, I thought I’d give her the opportunity to experience it as it was intended – as a piece of live theatre.
-(She’s also seen this episode of Blackadder and wanted to know what it was all about!)
-Continue reading
+11YO has been studying Macbeth in high school this term, and as there was a production of it at our local Leeds Arts Centre recently, I thought I'd give her the opportunity to experience it as it was intended - as a piece of live theatre.
+(She's also seen this episode of Blackadder and wanted to know … Continue reading I took an 11YO to see Macbeth.
+Does that make me a bad parent?